 • Preheat oven to 350 degrees F. Place 4 ramekins or oven proof custard cups on a baking dish.

-• Combine peaches, chia seeds, tapioca flour, 1 tablespoon maple syrup, ground ginger, and 1/8 teaspoon salt in a mixing bowl.
+• Combine peaches, chia seeds, tapioca starch, 1 tablespoon maple syrup, ground ginger, and 1/8 teaspoon salt in a mixing bowl.
 Stir well to combine, and spoon mixture, divided equally, into ramekins/custard cups.

-• Rinse out and dry mixing bowl.
-Add oats, sorghum flour, coconut oil, remaining maple syrup {2 tablespoons + 2 teaspoons}, and 1/8 teaspoon salt to bowl.
+• Rinse out and dry the mixing bowl.
+Add gluten-free oats, sorghum flour, melted vegan butter, remaining maple syrup (1 tablespoons), and 1/8 teaspoon salt to bowl.
 Stir well to combine, then divide mixture equally into 4 servings, and sprinkle on top of peaches.

 Notes

-• Swap peaches with any fruit of your choice.
+• Top with plant-based yogurt for a vegan option.
+Swap peaches with any fruit of your choice.
 For summer, nectarines, plums, or apricots would be delicious in this gluten-free peach crisp recipe!

 • Chia seeds add nutrition and help to thicken the fruit, but they are optional.
 So, feel free to omit if you don’t have them on hand.

-• Maple syrup can be swapped with honey.
+• Maple syrup can be swapped for honey.
 Other sweetener options include coconut sugar or brown sugar.
-Or, for a lower sugar version, try Lakanto Baking Monkfruit Sweetener.
+For a lower-sugar version, try Lakanto Baking Monkfruit Sweetener.

 • Brown rice flour, almond flour, or any other gluten-free flour can be used in place of sorghum flour.